David-Durst/embeddedHaskellAetherling/README.txt

 1. Use VirtualBox version 6.0.10 available at https://www.virtualbox.org/wiki/Download_Old_Builds_6_0
     a.
 Import the downloaded .ova file using https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html
 2. Login using user "pldi" and password "the_pldi".
-3. OPTIONAL: this step is not necessary to complete the rest of the getting started guide.
-The reviewers may stress the results from the Sequence Language, Space-Time IR, Scheduler, and Rewrite Rules sections of the paper without this step.
+3. Install Xilinx Vivado 2018.2.
+Note: this step is not necessary to complete the rest of the getting started guide.
+The reviewers may stress the results from Lseq, Lst, Scheduler, and Rewrite Rules sections of the paper without this step.
 However, it's required to complete the step-by-step instructions and reproduce the graphs in the Evaluation section.
 We cannot redistribute the Xilinx Vivado tools with the VM due to their licensing agreement.
     a.
 Open a web browser
         i.
 Click the start menu (officially the "Whisker Menu" in XFCE) in the top, left corner of the screen ii.
 Select "Web Browser" from the options